Relativistic perfect fluids near Kasner singularities: Introduction

 We are now in the position to state an informal version of the main result of this paper.
 The precise version, which is a combination of two results, is given in Theorems \ref{thm:fluidresult} and \ref{thm:fluidresult2}, and the proof of these theorems can be found in \Sectionref{sec:applications}.
-We emphasise that all the results obtained in this article do not rely on any symmetry restrictions for the fluid nor isotropy restrictions for the background spacetime.
-Furthermore, our results continue to hold for the more general family of \emph{Kasner-scalar field background spacetimes}, see Remark~\ref{rem:KSF} below and \cite{ames2019, rodnianski2014,rodnianski2018}.
+We emphasise in this article we make no symmetry assumptions for the fluid, nor impose isotropy restrictions on the background spacetime.
+Furthermore, our results continue to hold for the more general family of \emph{Kasner-scalar field background spacetimes}; see Remark~\ref{rem:KSF} below and \cite{ames2019, rodnianski2014,rodnianski2018}.
 These are spacetimes of the same form as \eqref{Kasner-k-original} that solve the coupled Einstein-scalar field equations as opposed to the Einstein-vacuum equations.
 For these spacetimes, the Kasner relations \eqref{eq:Kasnerrel} take a more general form, see \eqref{eq:Kasnerrelsf}, that involves the scalar field strength parameter $A$, and special cases include the isotropic Friedmann-Robertson-Walker spacetimes for $A=\pm\sqrt{2/3}$ as well as the vacuum spacetimes for $A=0$.
-It was a major breakthrough of \cite{rodnianski2014,rodnianski2018} to establish that the isotropic Friedmann-Robertson-Walker spacetime is stable under generic nonlinear perturbations of the Einstein-scalar field equations and that the asymptotics of the perturbations are described by members of the Kasner-scalar field family.
+It was a major breakthrough of \cite{rodnianski2014,rodnianski2018,fournodavlos2020b} to establish that Kasner-scalar field spacetimes (in the sub-critical regime) are stable under generic nonlinear perturbations of the Einstein-scalar field equations.
 The fact that our results here extend to this family of Kasner-scalar field background spacetimes will therefore be crucial in any extension of our line of research here to include coupling to Einstein gravity.
 However, for the purposes of this paper, there is no loss of generality, as we argue in Remark~\ref{rem:KSF}, to restricting our attention to the special case of vacuum Kasner background spacetimes.